pradeep3sep/interviewquestion/README System Design.md

 **Note**: ip address defines the as the main address of any website.

-When you type a web address into your browser (for our analogy that's like walking to the shop):
+When you type a web address into your browser:

 1. The browser goes to the DNS server, and finds the real address(ip address) of the server that the website lives on (you find the address of the shop).
 2. The browser sends an HTTP request message to the server(hits that ip address from the browser), asking it to send a copy of the website to the client (you go to the shop and order your goods).
 This message, and all other data sent between the client and the server, is sent across your internet connection using TCP/IP.